Dr-Gigavolt/dbus-aggregate-batteries/README.md

 - copy the stuff into it
 - set chmod 744 for ./service/run and ./restart
 - set the parameters in ./settings.py (22 cells LTO batteries in my case)
-- add commant ln -s /data/dbus-aggregate-batteries/service /service/dbus-aggregate-batteries into /data/rc.local
+- add command ln -s /data/dbus-aggregate-batteries/service /service/dbus-aggregate-batteries into /data/rc.local

 The service starts automatically after start/restart of the Venus OS.
 Afrer changing of aggregatebatteries.py or settings.py restart it by executing: